WarlockW/uer/Quickstart.md

 This section uses several commonly-used examples to demonstrate how to use UER-py.
 More details are discussed in [Instructions](https://github.com/dbiir/UER-py/wiki/instructions).
 We firstly use BERT model on [Douban book review classification dataset](https://embedding.github.io/evaluation/).
 We pre-train model on book review corpus and then fine-tune it on classification dataset.
 There are three input files: book review corpus, book review classification dataset, and vocabulary.
 All files are encoded in UTF-8 and are included in this project.

-The format of the corpus for BERT is as follows：
+The format of the corpus for BERT is as follows (one sentence per line and documents are delimited by empty lines)：
 ```
 doc1-sent1
 doc1-sent2